 Whenever you’re hungry!
 They are convenient for a grab-n-go breakfast.
 Perfect for an afternoon snack.
 Great for keeping hunger at bay between meals.
 A tasty way to curb your sweet tooth after dinner.

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Be sure to sign up for my FREE Newsletter to be the first to get my NEW recipes!
 You can also follow me on Instagram, Facebook, and Pinterest.

-- Mix all ingredients in a large mixing bowl until well combined.
+- Place all the dry ingredients in a large mixing bowl.

 - Taking 1 tablespoon of mixture at a time, gently press/roll the mixture into a ball.
 Repeat with remaining ingredients.